zeldamods/zeldabuilder/SPEC.md

 ##### gamedata.sarc

 bgdata files must be merged based on their file name.
-They are to be named using the pattern `filename_%d.bgdata` --> `filename.yml`.
+They are to be named using the pattern `GameData/gamedata.sarc/filename_%d.bgdata` --> `GameData/Flag/filename.yml`.

 For example, `bool_data_0.bgdata`, `bool_data_1.bgdata`, and `bool_data_2.bgdata` should be merged into a single `bool_data.yml` file.
 Note that the `revival_bool_data_%d` files are separate even though `bool_data` and `revival_bool_data` both contain boolean GameData flags.